 My 21st Birthday

 It’s my 21st birthday!
 I’m officially 21 years old!
-Finally – well not finally, I’ve only just turned 21 and I’ve no idea what it’s like yet.
+Finally.
+Well not finally, I’ve only just turned 21 and I’ve no idea what it’s like yet.

 I am one very lucky girl.

 I’m going to New York in August with my bestie, and I knew this long before my birthday, but because everyone else knew as well it meant that I was gifted with a long of pennies to pen whilst I’m over there.

 Yes.
 It should be compulsory that every 21 year old gets a cuddly toy for their birthday.
 I already have Tinkerbell – from when I was 10/11 years old, so now I have a Peter Pan as well!
 Yay!
 Tink has a friend.
 And, no shame, I went to bed cuddling them both last night.

 In addition, I got the world’s best handbag from Yoshi – it has books on it!
 Get in!